kediumm/kedsensorrest/README.md

 >  * Gradle 3.3
 >  * TestNG 6.9.10

-Summary: Example Application built using an Onion-Architecture that incorporates some technologies
+Summary: Example Restful Application using some technologies

 This repository houses the source code for kedsensorrest.